Karim Benzema: 2011–12: First La Liga championship

 In November 2011, Benzema scored five goals; three in the league and two in Europe.
 In the league, he converted his three goals in wins over Osasuna and Valencia, while he scored his two Champions League goals in a 6–2 group stage win over Croatian club Dinamo Zagreb.
 On 10 December 2011, Benzema scored the opener in Madrid's 3–1 defeat to Barcelona in the El Clásico.
 The goal, scored just 21 seconds into the match, was the fastest goal ever scored in a match between the two rivals.
 Three days after his record-breaking goal, for his performances during the 2011 calendar year, Benzema was named the France Football French Player of the Year, beating out Barcelona defender Eric Abidal and Lyon goalkeeper Hugo Lloris.
 He became only the second French player based in Spain to win the award, and also the second Real Madrid player to capture it.
 Zidane was the first to achieve both honorable mentions.
 Benzema expressed gratitude at winning the award, stating, "It is a pleasure to win an individual trophy.
 When I see the previous winners – Zidane, Henry and other major players – it makes me proud to join them on the list."
 In the team's next match after winning the award, against Sevilla, Benzema assisted two goals in a 6–2 triumph.

 Benzema opened the 2012 portion of the campaign in positive form.
 He scored goals against Granada and Málaga.
 Benzema scored against the latter club in the Copa del Rey in each leg of the Round of 16.
 The 4–2 aggregate win advanced Real Madrid to the quarter-finals where the club faced Barcelona.
 After failing to score in the first leg, which ended 2–1 in favour of Barça, in the second leg on 25 January 2012, Benzema scored his third goal of the season against the Blaugrana, but Madrid failed to win the tie losing 4–3 on aggregate.
 On 12 February, Benzema scored his first league goal in over a month against Levante.
 A week later, he scored a double in a 4–0 shutout of Racing Santander.
 On 24 March, Benzema scored two goals in a league win over Real Sociedad.
 The two goals made him the top French scorer in La Liga history surpassing Zidane.
-Three days later, Benzema scored another double in a 3–0 first leg away win over Cypriot club APOEL in the Champions League quarter-finals.
+Three days later, Benzema scored another double in a 3–0 first leg away win over Cypriot team APOEL in the Champions League quarter-finals.
 On 29 April, Benzema put in a masterful performance scoring two goals and assisting another in a 3–0 win over Sevilla.
 The double was his seventh of the season and allowed Madrid to close in on its first Primera Division title in four years.
 Los Blancos captured their 32nd league title the following week cruising to a 3–0 win over Athletic Bilbao.
 Benzema appeared as a second-half substitute in the match.